the-craft-beer-foundation/white-paper/README.md

 #### Roadmap

-- Pre 1.0 Brew Platform: Complete development of the Brew App, the Recognition and Reward system and the Brew Ledger and payments system.
+- <strong>Pre 1.0 Brew Platform:</strong> Complete development of the Brew App, the Recognition and Reward system and the Brew Ledger and payments system.

-- 1.0 Brew Platform: Launch the Brew platform.
+- <strong>1.0 Brew Platform:</strong> Launch the Brew platform.

-- Beyond 1.0 Brew Platform: Brew wallet integrated with the Brew App.
+- <strong>Beyond 1.0 Brew Platform:</strong> Brew wallet integrated with the Brew App.

 #### Business Landscape